 - The Clinic worked with community groups and civil rights groups to draft a policy letter to government agencies helping articulate the community’s concerns about local impacts from proposed rail expansion and disproportionate impacts.

 - The Clinic wrote a memo for a small international non-profit organization on environmental impact statements in the global context

 - The Clinic conducted extensive research on historic properties in an African American cemetery to help support community advocacy in implementation of the National Historic Preservation Act.

-- The Clinic continued to provide state comparative research support to environmental groups advocating for a state constitutional amendment to support a right to a healthy environment.
+- The Clinic continued to provide state comparative research support to a variety of environmental groups advocating for new state legislation, including on pesticide use and transparency.